There are no prerequisites for this class.

-- Cultures: Students gain an understanding of different German cultural practices and products, for example: Courtesies, School in Germany, Youth Centers and Youth Hostels, German Music - past and present, German Film.
+- Cultures: Students gain an understanding of different German cultural practices and products, for example: Courtesies, School in Germany, the Rhine River and Germany's history after 1945, German Music - classical and contemporary, German Film.

 - Connections: Students learn about different aspects of German culture which connect to other disciplines, such as history, geography, and music.

 - Comparisons: Students learn about language in general and about the concept of culture by comparing German language and culture to their own.

 - Communities: Students use German beyond the school setting by working with the information from selected German websites.

 Chapter 2: Commands, Colors, Rhine River, Diphthongs and Special Characters